Willie Irvine: Burnley

 The Irvine–Lochhead partnership continued into the 1965–66 campaign.
-Irvine scored a goal in a 2–1 win against Lausanne Sports on a pre-season tour of Switzerland, and his first competitive goal of the season came on 24 August 1965 in the 3–1 home victory against Blackpool.
-He scored two in the return match at Bloomfield Road the following week, and two matches later he netted a hat-trick in the 4–1 defeat of Northampton Town.
+Irvine scored a goal in a 2–1 win against Lausanne Sports on a pre-season tour of Switzerland, and his first competitive goal of the season came on 24 August 1965 in a 3–1 home victory against Blackpool.
+He scored two in the return match at Bloomfield Road the following week, and two matches later he netted a hat-trick in a 4–1 defeat of Northampton Town.
 Between the 1–1 draw away at Leeds United on 30 October 1965 and the 5–2 win against Fulham on 11 December 1965, Irvine scored in seven consecutive league matches.
-In the 3–1 win against West Ham United, Irvine and Lochhead both scored in the same match for the first time, despite having played together for almost three seasons.
+In a 3–1 win against West Ham United, Irvine and Lochhead both scored in the same match for the first time, despite having played together for almost three seasons.
 Irvine took his goalscoring form into the cup competitions, netting five times in three FA Cup ties, and scoring the winning goals against Southampton and Stoke City as the team reached the fifth round of the EFL Cup before being knocked out by Peterborough United.
 During the second half of the season, he went through a somewhat barren spell, failing to score in the league between 8 January 1966 and 26 March 1966.
-He ended his poor run of form with a hat-trick in the 4–1 win over Nottingham Forest at Turf Moor.
+He ended his poor run of form with a hat-trick in a 4–1 win over Nottingham Forest at Turf Moor.
 He subsequently got on the scoresheet in the next six league games, including two goals against Sheffield Wednesday which took him to 27 league goals, the joint-highest total since George Beel's 30 in the 1928–29 season.
-Irvine's 29th and final goal of the season came on 23 April 1966 in the 2–0 home victory against Liverpool.
+Irvine's 29th and final goal of the season came on 23 April 1966 in a 2–0 home victory against Liverpool.
 He was the highest scorer in the Football League First Division that season, the first, and to date only, time a Burnley player had achieved the feat.